conradtchan/jobmon/README.md

-Originally forked from https://github.com/plaguedbypenguins/bobMonitor, but now rewritten from the ground up, with an emphasis on providing information to users.
+A tool for users to see their live jobs on the OzSTAR supercomputer (https://supercomputing.swin.edu.au/monitor/)

 A Python script runs periodically on the management node to collect statistics and write them to a JSON file, which is served to the browser by a minimal backend.
 Most of the processing is performed in the browser, which will allow user customisation further down the track.

+Originally forked from https://github.com/plaguedbypenguins/bobMonitor, but now rewritten from the ground up, with an emphasis on providing information to users.

 # Setup
 Jobmon is designed for use on the OzSTAR supercomputer (http://supercomputing.swin.edu.au), but it can be adapted for any computing cluster.
 Please get in touch if you would like to run this on your cluster.
 There will most likely be a lot of tweaking required to adapt it to your needs and I'm happy to point you in the right direction.